Transporting hospitalized kids to another world to help reduce pain and anxiety

-It is the first general use VR program for hospitals that includes a customized, thoroughly wipeable, and wireless hospital-ready headset with content that allows patients with limited mobility to sit up or lay down and control their experience using a remote or only their head.
+It is the first general use VR program for hospitals that includes a customized, thoroughly wipeable, and wireless hospital-ready headset with content that allows hospitalized kids with limited mobility to control their experience using a remote or only their head.

 “In certain circumstances, Virtual Reality can be used in place of general anesthesia to help tolerate pain, and in fact, it is having a profound impact on the quality of our hospitalized children’s experiences.
 We are seeing children who used to require general anesthesia during certain procedures, now able to be fully awake with minimal medications.”